From Foster Care To Freshman Year

 Uqdah was one of the more than 20,000 young people who age out of foster care in the U.S. every year.
 For most, the outcomes aren't great.
 They're heading out into the world with next to nothing — no family, no money, no support.

-Roughly half drop out of high school, and few of those who do make it to college graduate.
-One study, which was conducted by researchers at the University of Chicago, found that only 2.5 percent of former foster children in the Midwest had graduated from college by age 26.
+Roughly half drop out of high school and few of those who make it to college graduate.
+One study, by researchers at the University of Chicago, found that only 2.5 percent of former foster children in the Midwest had graduated from college by age 26.

 Some states like Michigan are trying to bring that success rate way up, finding the money and other support needed to give young people like Jasmine Uqdah a fair shot at success.

-Uqdah's dad died when she was 4, so while she was growing up in metro Detroit, it was pretty much just her and her mom.
-She doesn't like to talk much about her past, except to say that life with her mom wasn't great and that she was eventually removed and placed in foster care.
+Uqdah's dad died when she was 4, so growing up in metro Detroit it was pretty much just her and her mom.
+She doesn't like to talk much about her past except to say that life with her mom wasn't great, and she was eventually removed and placed in foster care.

-Uqdah says she understands now that it was for the best.
-At the time, though, she recalls, "I felt a lot of anger ... because I didn't understand why I was in this situation."
+Uqdah says she understands now that it was for the best, but at the time, she recalls, "I felt a lot of anger ... because I didn't understand why I was in this situation."

 Uqdah is easy to talk to; she seems to make friends pretty easily.
 It's a good thing, too, considering how many times she's had to start over.

-With Uqdah, I ran through a quick checklist of what she had — or rather what she didn't have — when she aged out:
+I ran through with Uqdah a quick checklist of what she had, or rather didn't have, when she aged out: